 The claim about the degree of the universal polynomial $G$ in the main theorem also follows by induction, using the assumption that $\deg(D\cap[Q])$ is linear as a polynomial in the Chern numbers of $(X,E)$. \end{proof}

-Since the theorem is clear for $n = 1$, in order to complete the proof of it now suffices to show that the degree of $D \cap [Q]$ is given by a linear polynomial in the Chern numbers of $(X,E)$.
+Since the theorem is clear for $n = 0$, it now suffices to show that the degree of $D \cap [Q]$ is given by a linear polynomial in the Chern numbers of $(X,E)$.

-\subsection{Relative Constructions}
+\subsection{Relative constructions}

-As previously mentioned, the class $D$ vanishes when restricted to the part of $Q$ lying over the complement of the small diagonal $\Delta_\Lambda \subset X^n$.
+We will show in Lemma \ref{rel} that the class $D$ vanishes when restricted to the part of $Q$ lying over the complement of the small diagonal $\Delta_\Lambda \subset X^n$.
 It may thus essentially be computed by looking at a neighbourhood of $Q|_{\Delta_\Lambda}$.
-The next step is now to use this to show the degree of $D$ equals that of a class $\cD \in H^*(\cQ)$, where $\cQ$ is a scheme defined similarly to $Q$, but with $X^{[n]}$ replaced with the relative Hilbert scheme $\Hilb^n(\ol{TX}/X)$.
+The next step is now to use this to show that the degree of $D$ equals that of a class $\cD \in H^*(\cQ)$, where $\cQ$ is a scheme defined similarly to $Q$, but with $X^{[n]}$ replaced with the relative Hilbert scheme $\Hilb^n(\ol{TX}/X)$.

 We therefore repeat the constructions of approximating schemes and classes in this relative setting.
-These are for the most part straightforward analogues of the absolute constructions, except for the scheme $\cT$ that corresponds to $T$ (and so every scheme derived from $\cT$, i.e. $\cT_\alpha, \cQ$), where we impose the condition that the first marked point must lie in the 0-section $X \subset \ol{TX}$.
+These are for the most part straightforward adaptations of the constructions in Sections \ref{subsection:approximatingspaces} and \ref{subsection:approximatingclasses}.
+The exception to this is the scheme $\cT$ that corresponds to $T$ (and so the schemes $\cT_\alpha$ and $ \cQ$ which are derived from $\cT$), where we impose the condition that the first marked point must lie in the 0-section $X \subset \ol{TX}$.